SuperOfficeDocs/superoffice-docs/docs/en/email/gmail-link/learn/manage-senders.md

 ## Look up sender to SuperOffice

-You can easily look up information about a sender in SuperOffice CRM.

 1. In the Gmail inbox, open an email.
 2. Click the arrow button next to the sender's name and email address in the email header.
 3. What happens next, depends on whether the sender's email address is found in SuperOffice:
     * If the email address is found on a company/contact, the company/contact card is displayed.
     * If the email address is registered on more than one company/contact, a dialog will appear, listing the alternatives and allowing you to choose one.
-    * If the email address is not registered in your SuperOffice client, you may add it.
+    * If the email address is not registered in SuperOffice, you may add it.

 ## Add a sender's email address to SuperOffice